fac-freelancers/website/README.md

 To get started run:

-`git clone https://github.com/fac-freelancers/website.git && cd website`
+`git clone https://github.com/foundersandcoders/freelance-website.git && cd freelance-website`

 To see the current state of the site simply run: